antoine186/Medical-Imaging-Autoencoder/README.md

 ## Overview

-This program is a retrofitted Variational Autoencoder (due credits to Jakub Langr and Vladimir Bok).
+This program is a retrofitted Variational Autoencoder.
 It can currently be applied to clinical images such as cancer histopathological slides.